rfitzus/LabelsForPOs/README.md

 ![](images/04-LabelPOReceipts_06-1024x675.png)

-- We will now drag the lower Detail tab across the Epicor Menu and drop it on the far right side of the interface.
+- We will now drag the lower Detail tab across the Menu and drop it on the far right side of the interface.

 ![](images/04-LabelPOReceipts_07-1024x675.png)